The Who, What, Where, When and Sometimes, Why.

 Genetic testing

-If you’re diagnosed with breast cancer at age 40 or younger, you have an increased risk of having an inherited gene mutation related to breast cancer [236].
-The National Comprehensive Cancer Network (NCCN) recommends you get genetic testing for BRCA1, BRCA2 and possibly other inherited gene mutations that increase risk [236].
+If you’re diagnosed with breast cancer at age 40 or younger, you have an increased risk of having an inherited gene mutation related to breast cancer [9].
+The National Comprehensive Cancer Network (NCCN) recommends you get genetic testing for BRCA1, BRCA2 and possibly other inherited gene mutations that increase breast cancer risk [9].

 Learn more about genetic testing.